mrLuisFer/neovim-dotfiles/README.md

   ```

 ### 🌈 Colorschemes
-If you do not like the color that comes by default, you can execute the command inside **neovim:** `colorscheme + TAB` and you will see a list of themes that you can select
+If you do not like the color that comes by default, you can execute the command inside **neovim:** `:colorscheme + TAB` and you will see a list of themes that you can select

 When you find one you like, go to `init.vim` and search with *neovim* `/colorscheme` and write down the name of the **theme** you want to use.